 Besides the proper communication tools, collaborative project management tools like Trello, Basecamp, Asana etc. and team repositories like GitHub can ease the software development process.
 They allow code reviews and small decisions to be taken in the moment transparently.
-Agile teams today require online boards for task management to have an overview of how all remote employees are working together towards the sprint goals.
+Agile teams today require online boards for task management to have an overview of how all remote software development teams are working together towards the sprint goals.

 At the same time you are enabling continuous learning among your team members.
 Having a development environment that allows younger team members to learn from the code of senior developers will enable knowledge sharing and increase the expertise of your whole team.